jasonsaini/DNS-Watchdog/README.md

 # 🌐 DNS Watchdog 🕵️‍♂️

 ## Overview
-**DNS Watchdog** 🐶 is a powerful Python script designed to monitor the reliability of DNS resolution for 🌎 **Google** and 📺 **YouTube** using a set of predefined DNS servers.
-This tool is indispensable for network administrators and IT professionals for comprehensive DNS server performance analysis.
+**DNS Watchdog** 🐶 is a  Python script designed to monitor the reliability of DNS resolution for **Google** & **YouTube** using a set of predefined DNS servers.
+This tool is for DNS server performance analysis.

 ## Features